|Vessel Name:||USS Nathan Hale|

 The Theurgy-class utilized a ship-mounted pulse phaser array system.
-The pulse phaser arrays were similar to the Phaser Cannon assemblies on Defiant-class starships but were tuned to allow a great arc of fire like conventional phaser beam emitters.
+The pulse phaser arrays were similar to the Phaser Cannon assemblies on Defiant-class starships, but were tuned to allow an great arc of fire like conventional phaser beam emitters.

 Torpedo Pod Launcher Arrays (TPLA)

 Since the Dominion War, Starfleet had been seeking options for engagement in the traditional torpedo gunnery blind spots along a ship’s sides, as well as ways to provide a heavy enough long-range punch at a rate that could effectively saturate a target’s defenses, which would need to be a faster rate of launch than could be accomplished with individual torpedo tubes.
 As such, torpedo pods and their associated launchers were developed.